ABRG-Models/morphologica/docs/ref/visual/visual.md

 # Working with Visuals in a loop

-If you have a static scene, you can simply call `Visual::keepOpen()`, which allows the user to rotate the view and observe the scene.
+If you have a static scene, you can simply call `Visual::keepOpen()`, which allows the user to rotate the view and observe the scene until quitting the program.

 If you have a dynamic scene, where the scene is updated as a model is computed, or on the basis of some sort of input data, you'll need to under stand the `render`, `poll`, `wait` and `waitevents` function calls and also how to access the VisualModels in your scene, so they can be updated.